Yipara logoYipara

 Healthy Pink / Salmon Pink (Normal)

 Healthy cat gums are salmon pink or bubblegum pink, moist, smooth, and refill in under 2 seconds when pressed.
 The tongue should be similar pink with slightly rough texture from the tiny backward-facing papillae.
 Some cats have naturally pigmented (black) areas — breeds commonly affected: Russian Blue, Persian, Maine Coon, Siamese mixes, orange/calico/tortoiseshell cats.
-This is benign lentigo and is stable over years.
+This is benign stable pigmentation and is stable over years.
 When reading color in pigmented cats, find a non-pigmented area (often the inner cheek, tongue, or gum near the canine on the opposite side) for a true reading.
 Take a baseline photo of your cat's healthy gums once — it makes comparison during illness dramatically easier.
 Monthly check: lift lip, check color, test capillary refill.
 This 5-second habit catches silent killers early.

 Pigmented (Black) Gums — Tongue as the Triage Alternative